sselin-co/personal-site/README.md

-# Portfolio Site (v1.0)
+# Personal Site

-This is a simple portfolio site that I built to showcase my skills and projects.
+This is a full stack personal site that I built to showcase my skills and projects.

-It contains info pages, a blog, and a contact form.
+It contains an informational page, a blog, and my portfolio.

 It is written in TypeScript on top of [Next.js](https://nextjs.org/) with [Tailwind](https://tailwindcss.com/) for styling.
+MongoDB is used for the blog database, and Framer Motion is used for the animations.